carpentries-incubator/data-harvesting-for-agriculture/_episodes/01-R-RStudio.md

 > ## [1] 100
 > ```
 > In this example, we _called_ the function by using the function name, `print` followed by parenthisis in which we put our _input parameter_ in this case the variable `weight_kg`, the value of which we wanted to print to the screen.
-> This was a bit of a silly example since we've been able to show the value of variables without this function before, but it is a nice example of a function being used. <font color="magenta">(wording has got to be better here)</font>
+> This was a bit of a silly example since we've been able to show the value of variables without this function before, but it is a nice example of a function being used. <font color="magenta">(wording has got to be better here)</font> **Dena: maybe move the whole stack up to where we're introducing variables?**
 >
 {: .callout}